-Learning lessons when things go wrong; Systems and processes to safeguard people from the risk of abuse

-- Staff took appropriate action following accidents and incidents to ensure people's safety and this was recorded.
+Learning lessons when things go wrong; Systems and processes to safeguard people from the risk of abuse • Staff took appropriate action following accidents and incidents to ensure people's safety and this was recorded.
 Specific details and any follow up measures to prevent a re-occurrence were recorded.
-Any subsequent action was shared and analysed to look for any trends or patterns. - People said they felt safe and they had no concerns around safety.
-One person told us, "I'm not worried, I'm very safe." - Staff had a good awareness of safeguarding, could identify the different types of abuse and knew what to do if they had any concerns about people's safety.
+Any subsequent action was shared and analysed to look for any trends or patterns.

+• People said they felt safe, and they had no concerns around safety.
+One person told us, "I've never felt unsafe, they are good people."

+• Staff had a good awareness of safeguarding, could identify the different types of abuse and knew what to do if they had any concerns about people's safety.
 Information relating to safeguarding and what steps should be followed if anyone witnessed or suspected abuse was displayed around the service.